 Where are the bush playgroups located?

-Our bush playgroups are located in Melbourne in various bush and nature reserves.
+Our bush playgroups are located all over Melbourne, Mornington Peninsula and Phillip Island in various bush, beach and nature reserves.
 You can view our current locations here.

-When can we book for the Term 1 2019 bush program?
+When can we book for the next term of bush playgroup?

 How do I book & register my interest?

-Bookings open approximately a 4 – 6 weeks prior to each term commencing (see VIC term dates) and can be done directly on each location page.
-We strongly suggest you register your interest via our newsletter as many spaces fill up when we send our newsletter out.
-We also have a high number of rebookings from precious terms (previous families are always given the first option to book) so often there may only be a few spaces that become available, unless we open up a new playgroup.
+We strongly suggest you register your interest via our newsletter as there is a huge demand and our bush playgroups book out quickly.
 If you head to our playgroups page, it will clearly show whether there are spaces left on each location page or whether the session is full.
-Most of our playgroups are fully booked before the commenced of term so it is advised to book early.
+Most of our playgroups are fully booked before the commencement of the term so it is advised to book early.

 Do you offer casual sessions or a trial?

-For our term playgroups, we only accept full term bookings and no casual or trial attendance.
-However, we run casual playgroups over the school holidays and sometimes during the term for those families wanting to trial a playgroup.
+For our term playgroups, we generally only accept full term bookings and no casual or trial attendance.
+However, do occasionally offer casual spots if the playgroup is not full.
+We do run casual playgroups over the school holidays and sometimes during the term for those families wanting to trial a playgroup.
 If you sign up for our newsletter then you will be notified when playgroup bookings open.

 How much does it cost to attend?